Binary quartic forms with vanishing $J$-invariant: Introduction

-The main goal of this paper is to establish asymptotic formulae for two subclasses of $\W_4(\bZ)$, where we count the orbits by discriminant.
+The main goal of this paper is to establish asymptotic formulae for two subclasses of $\W_4(\bZ)$ with non-zero discriminant, where we count the orbits by discriminant.
 This count is a priori finite by a well-known result of Borel and Harish-Chandra \cite{BHC}.
-Since real splitting types are preserved under $\GL_2(\bR)$, one can define the real splitting type for orbits in $\W_4(\bR)$.
+Since the number of real linear factors are preserved under $\GL_2(\bR)$ action, one can define the number of real linear factors for orbits in $\W_4(\bR)$.
 Indeed, we shall put

 The first family we shall consider is $\W_4^{(0)}(\bZ)$.
 For a positive number $X$, put